New York City Schools with Interactive Media Design Programs

 The undergraduate program in animation and interactive media is designed to provide students with a background in 3D animation and modeling and to help them acquire advanced production skills.
 To be accepted into the program, students must have earned an accredited associate's degree or 60 credits of college coursework.
 A portfolio and four prerequisite courses in computer-aided design are also required.

-The curriculum includes topics in camera work, compositing, lighting, music, scripting and sound editing, among others.
-Students can also become acquainted with data structures, program logic and interface design.
-The program culminates in a music production thesis and a senior project, which include the planning and production of a short animated feature with an accompanying soundtrack.
+The curriculum includes topics in animation production, animation principles, music, sound, motion graphics, storyboarding and drawing.
+Students can also become acquainted with drawing concepts, programming and interface design.
+The program culminates in a music production and animation thesis and a senior project, which include the planning and production of a short animated feature with an accompanying soundtrack.

 Parsons The New School for Design